gopijammula/cloud-1/DevOps/Jenkins/Scripted-pipeline/email-notifications.md

     }
 }
 ```
-* This script will send email when the email has started and when build failed.
+* This script will send email when the build has started and when build failed.
 * Now lets add this to the pipeline project and build.
 ![preview](./Images/sp18.png)
 ![preview](./Images/sp19.png)